mebusy/notes/dev_notes/Compiler4_SyntaxAnalysis.md

 The first two conditions are equivalent to the statement that FIRST(α) and FIRST(β) are disjoint sets.
 The third condition is equivalent to stating that if ε is in FIRST(β), then FIRST(α) and FOLLOW(A) are disjoint sets, and likewise if ε is in FIRST(α).

-Predictive parsers can be constructed for LL(l) grammars since the proper production to apply for a nonterminal can be selected by looking only at the current input symbol.
-Flow-of-control constructs, with their distinguishing key­ words, generally satisfy the LL(l) constraints.
+Predictive parsers can be constructed for LL(1) grammars since the proper production to apply for a nonterminal can be selected by looking only at the current input symbol.
+Flow-of-control constructs, with their distinguishing key­ words, generally satisfy the LL(1) constraints.
 For instance, if we have the

 Predictive parsers can be constructed for LL(1) grammars since the proper production to apply for a nonterminal can be selected by looking only at the current input symbol.
 Flow-of-control constructs, with their distinguishing key­ words, generally satisfy the LL(1) constraints.
 For instance, if we have the productions